Rare tornado, storms rip through southern Czech Republic, killing three | Science-Environment

 - Country:

-A rare tornado and strong storms struck along the Czech Republic's southern border on Thursday to destroy parts of some towns, killing at least three people and injuring dozens more, emergency services and media said.
+* At least three killed, hundreds injured * First tornado since 2018

+* Many homes destroyed (Recasts, adds quotes, details) MORAVSKA NOVA VES, Czech Republic, June 25 (Reuters) - E mergency workers and residents combed through wreckage in southern Czech Republic on Friday after a tornado and storm ripped roofs off buildings and overturned cars, killing at least three people and injuring hundreds.

-The tornado, reported in towns around Hodonin, along with the Slovak and Austrian borders and 270 km (167 miles) southeast of Prague, the capital, may have reached wind speeds above 332 kph (206 mph), a Czech Television meteorologist said.
-That would make it the strongest in the modern history of the central European nation and its first tornado since 2018.
+The tornado late on Thursday reported in towns around Hodonin along the Slovak and Austrian borders and 270 km (167 miles) southeast of Prague, may have reached windspeeds above 332 kph (206 mph), a Czech Television meteorologist said.
+Firefighters searched the rubble on Friday while the army sent in a team with heavy engineering equipment to deal with the aftermath of the strongest storm in the central European nation's modern history and its first tornado since 2018.

-Strong storms ripped roofs off houses and other buildings, blew out windows, overturned cars, and scattered debris through the streets.
-Workers of emergency services rested amid debris in the market town of Moravska Nova Ves, after having worked through the night.
+In the village of Hrusky with a population of 1,600, a deputy mayor estimated that a third of the houses were destroyed and many needed inspections before people could safely return.
+"Part of the village is levelled, only the perimeter walls without roofs, without windows remain," Marek Babisz told news site iDNES.

-A spokesperson for the South Moravia region's ambulance service told Czech Television three people died in the storms and dozens were treated for injuries.
+"The church has no roof, it has no tower, cars were hurled at family houses, people had nowhere to hide.
+The village from the church down practically ceased to exist," he said.
+A spokesperson for the South Moravia region's ambulance service told Czech Television three people died in the storms while hundreds were reported injured.

+Officials said the storm destroyed thousands of homes and appealed to people not to drive to the affected areas so rescue services could work, urging them to send donations instead.
+More than 100 residents of an elderly home in Hodonin had to be evacuated.

+Prime Minister Andrej Babis cut short his attendance at the European Council summit in Brussels to visit the area where electricity and water remained shut off in a number of villages.
 Czech TV reported as many as seven small towns were "massively" damaged, citing an emergency services spokesperson.
-An official of one municipality, Husky, said half of the town was practically leveled to the ground.

-Search and rescue teams fanned out in the area, with neighboring Austria and Slovakia also sending emergency units to help.
+Search and rescue teams fanned out in the area, with neighbouring Austria and Slovakia also sending emergency units to help while residents on Friday surveyed the damage.
+"There used to be two rooms above this," Mikulcice resident Pavel Netopilik said pointing to the rubble surrounding his house where the upstairs floors collapsed.
+"Now they are not here.
+The ceiling collapsed."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)